AymanM7/CNN-Audio-Project/README.md

 ## Next Steps/(Plan)

-- Frontend/dashboard integration (UI planned with modern stacks)
+- Frontend/dashboard integration (UI planned with modern stacks) with deployment to the web
 - Confidence calibration and out-of-distribution detection
-- Automated regression tests on curated “gold” audio samples
 - Further domain adaptation to reduce inference degradation from distribution shift

 ---